13 Things to Do in Madrid in the summer

 Prado National Museum| ©Hellotickets

-Madrid Rio| ©Nicolas Vigie
+Madrid Río| ©Nicolas Vigie

-Madrid Rio| ©Nicolas Vigie
+Madrid Río| ©Nicolas Vigie

-Book a segway tour in Madrid Rio
+Book a Segway tour of Madrid Río

 5. Discover the Sierra de Guadarrama

-Guadarrama Mountains| ©manuel m. v.
+Sierra de Guadarrama| ©manuel m. v.

-Guadarrama Mountains| ©manuel m. v.
+Sierra de Guadarrama| ©manuel m. v.

-Book an excursion to Sierra de Guadarrama
+Book an excursion to the Sierra de Guadarrama

 6. Take a trip to Andalusia